alexanderlukanin13/for_each_file/README.rst

   If you remove files during processing and before they had a chance to be processed, you will see an error.

 * Only files are considered.
 Directories are traversed in a search for files; and during conversion, directories are created when necessary; but that's it.
 You can't do anything custom with directories.

 * Package was not tested with symlinks, and behavior with symlinks is undefined.

 Requirements
 ------------

-* Python 3.6+ (because of typing hints and other nice things).
+* Python 3.6+

-* No dependencies.
+* No dependencies